codeliger/relative-import/README.md

 `/home/username/project1/subproject1.1/javascript/ts/webpage.js`

-The relative path you have to use because of some dumb restriction:
+The relative path you have to use because of some restriction:

 ../../../../project2/subproject2.1/javascript/ts/reusable/ui/component.js